Thom Brennaman

 Thomas Wade Brennaman (born September 12, 1963) is an American television sportscaster, currently the lead announcer for CW Sports college football games.
 He is the son of former Cincinnati Reds radio sportscaster Marty Brennaman.
-He served as a play-by-play commentator for Fox Sports since its inception in 1994 through 2020, the television voice of the Arizona Diamondbacks from 1998 to 2006, and as the voice of the Cincinnati Reds from 2007 through 2020.
+He served as a play-by-play commentator for Fox Sports from its inception in 1994 through 2020, the television voice of the Arizona Diamondbacks from 1998 to 2006, and as the voice of the Cincinnati Reds from 2007 through 2020.
 His career with the Reds and Fox Sports ended abruptly when he was caught on a hot mic making a homophobic statement during a game broadcast.
 His on-air apology, in which he interrupted himself to call "a drive into deep left field by Castellanos", became an internet meme.
 Since leaving the Reds, he has served as a commentator for the Roberto Clemente League and for Chatterbox Sports.

 Broadcasting career

 After graduating in 1982 from Cincinnati's Anderson High School, Brennaman attended Ohio University, where he was president of the Beta Kappa chapter of Beta Theta Pi fraternity.
 He entered college uncertain of whether to follow in his father's footsteps and become a broadcaster.
 While at Ohio, he joined station WATH, developing his own love for radio.
 After graduating in 1986, Brennaman worked as a sports reporter/anchor for WLWT-TV, the NBC affiliate in Cincinnati.
 During this same period, he worked as the television play-by-play announcer for the Cincinnati Reds alongside Major League Baseball Hall of Famer Johnny Bench.

 In the early 1990s, he did Chicago Cubs broadcasts for WGN-TV and its national superstation feed, alternating with Hall of Fame broadcaster Harry Caray between television and radio.
 Normally, Brennaman called the first three innings and last three innings on WGN radio, and the middle portion of the game on television.